Nathaniel A. Lynd, Ph. D.

 Bio: Jennifer graduated from State University of New York at Stony Brook with a B.E. in Chemical and Molecular Engineering in 2016.
-Spent three years under Dr. Tadanori Koga researching the self-assembly of block polymers in thin films at the polymer-substrate interface.
-Jennifer studied a minor in Japanese Studies, and worked as a TA for Organic Chemistry.
+She studied the self-assembly of block polymers in thin films at the polymer-substrate interface during undergrad.
+Jennifer received a minor in Japanese Studies, and worked as a TA for Organic Chemistry.
 In 2016 she came to UT to pursue PhD research advised by Prof Lynd.

 Research: Jennifer’s research will focus on the design and optimization of catalysts for epoxide based monomer polymerization.
 She studies structure-kinetic relationships of organometallic catalysts that are used to achieve new polyethers.

 Jai Hyun Koh (3rd year)